 As a proud descendent of the Czechs, I must pay homage to Good King Wenceslas with his Christmas tune.
 Here it is by the Irish Rovers:

 Note that the good king practices Christian charity on the feast of Saint Stephen.
 The feast of Stephen is on December 26 in the West but on December 27 in the East.
 I have no idea why the date differs.
 So, for you new calendarists, happy feast of Saint Stephen, either yesterday or today!

 I wish all you new calendarists a very merry Christmas.
 Have a blessed feast.
 Here is the Canon of the Nativity in several languages.

-The Polish video maker must not have been able to follow Greek; the read along is off.
-I have no idea about the Arabic.
-I am surprised that she starts with English, but I suppose that it is geared toward the generally Anglophone YouTube audience.
+I am surprised that the video maker starts with English, but I suppose that it is geared toward the generally Anglophone YouTube audience.
 Nicely done.

 Hodie Christus natus est.

 For those of you on the new calendar, I wish you a lovely Christmas Eve.
 Here is some Arabic chant—evidently for the Nativity.

 The following Arabic Nativity follows the more familiar (to me, anyway) Byzantine style.
 It reminds me of Saint John Koukouzelis’ work.

 Here is Enya (Eithne Patricia Ní Bhraonáin) singing “Veni Emmanuel.”

 I read that Enya’s songs sometimes have scores of voice layers of her singing and that she does each take individually.
 If I understand the process correctly, it seems quite impressive.
 I had assumed that some sort of digital recording magic created the various layers, but I guess that it only integrates them.